Setup and Configuration for Makerkit Next.js Prisma

 - [x] Email testing with Mailpit

-- [x] Configured for B2B (organizations-only)
+- [x] Organizations-only mode configured for B2B

-- [x] Understanding of project structure
+- [x] Understanding of the project structure